zyrolasting/unlike-assets/README.md

 if they were software modules.
 In that sense, UA abstracts over creative frameworks so that you can create your own alternatives to Polyglot, Scribble, Frog, Universe, Pollen, etc.

-This repository tracks a contained ecosystem of packages centered around `unlike-assets`.
-The other packages stored here or in other repositories include extensions with additional dependencies, which is why they are not installed by default.